snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 - Add a new set of revamped and expanded [tutorials](https://www.snorkel.org/use-cases/) that we plan to add to regularly
 - Attempt to atone for our past research code sins by adding the essential elements of a modern, well-maintained Python library: easy installation, extensive unit and integration testing, typing, documentation, and more.

-This is just the beginning — we're excited for the forthcoming feedback and engagement around this next step for Snorkel!
+This is just the beginning — we're excited for the continued feedback and engagement around this next step for Snorkel!

 ## New Ways to Build & Manage Training Data